corpbob/openshift_ansible_vagrant/README.md

 # Install an OpenShift cluster using Vagrant and ansible

 ## Prerequisites
-- Install Vagrant
+- Install Vagrant to your local machine
-- Install Ansible
+- Install Ansible to your local machine
+- Install Git to your local machine
 - Your computer has internet access

 ## The Setup